floofydoug/doug/content/blog/hello-2023/index.md

 I only read 1 book this year.
 My usual goal is to read 3-4 books a year, but I found my evenings playing Dota2 when I had more than an hour before bed and chess when I had about 30 minutes.
 I did also subscribe to shounen jump, which to my surprise was only $1.99 a month, and was a much faster way to be in the know about Chainsawman, Jujitsu Kaisen, the Promised Neverland, and Tokyo Ghoul than spending 25 min per episode.
 I typically read through the chapters in about 3 minutes.
 Do full manga series count?

 ## New Goals for 2023
-- Run a half marathon. (don's oversleep like in 2012)
+- Run a half marathon. (don's accidentally oversleep and miss the race this time)
 - Climb a V7.
 - Learn a new song on the piano. ( I still only know Wedding Dress by Taeyang )
 - Try wakeboarding (never done it before)
 - Read some more books
-- Write to more friends.
-I keep buying stationary I do not use.
+- Write more. (i always say this, but it'll happen this time)

 ## Top Songs for 2022
 - I really want to stay at your house, Rosa Walton